microsoft-search/pnp-modern-search/docs/index.md

 - Edge Chromium
 - Brave

 **PnP Modern Search do not explicitly support Internet Explorer 11**.
-We think there are plenty of other options for enteprise scenarios in the market.
+We think there are plenty of other options for enterprise scenarios in the market.
 Maybe it's time to move on.
 For developers, it represents an **huge** amount of time to make the solution compatible for a very low benefit.
 Hope you understand, ain't personal ;).

 ## Extensibility model